turingschool/curriculum/source/projects/merchant.markdown

 -   State
 -   Zipcode

 All those fields can be stored as strings.
-Let’s use the `nifty_scaffold` generator, even though we won’t use all the parts:
+Let’s use the scaffold generator, even though we won’t use all the parts:

 {% terminal %}
-$ rails generate nifty:scaffold Address line1:string line2:string city:string state:string zip:string user_id:integer
+$ rails generate scaffold Address line1:string line2:string city:string state:string zip:string user_id:integer
 $ rake db:migrate
 {% endterminal %}